 ⏲️ How to bake in the oven

-- Start by boiling the oranges for 40 minutes on the stove in a large saucepan or stockpot (if using smaller oranges, check at the 30 minute mark - if a knife goes through easily, they are ready).
+- Start by boiling the oranges for 60 minutes on the stove in a large saucepan or stockpot - if a knife goes through easily, they are ready.
+I recommend not cooking for less time than this because the cooking process helps to remove a lot of the bitterness in the orange pith.
 Remove the oranges from the water and set aside to cool.
+Tip: for less bitter oranges, change the water every 15 minutes (boil fresh water in your kettle to save time)

 - Preheat the oven to 170C/340F.

-- Once the oranges have cooled, chop in half - remove the seeds and the pedicel/stem ends.
-Sometimes, blood oranges have no seeds - just check carefully.
+- Once the oranges have cooled, slice them - remove the seeds and the pedicel/stem ends.
+Sometimes, blood oranges have no seeds or they have very small seeds - just check carefully.
 Then place in the food processor or blender until the peel is in very small pieces.
 Check again for seeds and large segment walls to discard.

 - Next, add the dry ingredients, blend again and then add the eggs before blending until smooth.

-- Add the batter to your prepared cake pan, bake the cake for 60 minutes on the middle rack.
+- Add the batter to your prepared cake pan, bake the cake for 60-80 minutes on the middle rack or until a toothpick/cake tester comes out clean.
+Check at the 45 minute mark - if the cake looks like it's browning, cover with aluminium foil.

-- Remove the cake from the oven, allow to cool in the pan on a cooling rack for a couple of hours before removing from the pan.
+- Remove the cake from the oven, allow to cool completely in the pan on a cooling rack for a before removing from the pan.

 👩🏼🍳 Tips to get the best results

 - Buy enough blood oranges for both the cake itself, the glaze (or syrup) AND the decoration.
-I buy 1.3kg (approx. 2.9 pounds).
+I buy 1.3 kg (approx. 3 lb).

 - Bake the cake the day before you want to serve it, since it needs time to cool completely before decorating and slicing.
 You may be able to make it first thing in the morning for afternoon tea, but that might be cutting things a little fine!